warteamx/lab1-todoApp/docs/SEMANTIC_VERSIONING.md

-# 📦 Semantic Versioning Implementation
+# Semantic Versioning & Changelog

-**⚠️ DEPRECATED: This document has been replaced with a simplified approach.**

-This file has been updated with the new simplified semantic versioning approach.
-The previous complex implementation has been streamlined.
+This document describes the simplified semantic versioning and changelog system for Lab1 TodoApp.

 ## Overview